 The holidays are a time for family gatherings and fancy outfits; long, leisurely meals and kids running around the house unattended.
 They are a time for making happy memories, and relaxing from the long year.
 Potty training does not fit into any of this!

-First of all, especially in the early days, potty training requires huge chunks of unscheduled time.
+First, especially in the early days, potty training requires huge chunks of unscheduled time.
 If you are like most of us, your social calendar has suddenly gone haywire with invitations to holiday parties, family get-togethers, and adults-only events.
-With a jam-packed schedule of once-a-year activities, it’s too hard for both you and your toddler to focus on potty training and near impossible for you to be consistent from one day to the next.
+With a jam-packed schedule of once-a-year activities, it’s too hard for both you and your toddler to focus on potty training, and near impossible for you to be consistent from one day to the next.
 This is a recipe for disaster.

 Being consistent is the key to almost all things in the parenting world, especially potty training.
 If you cannot be consistent with your child about potty training, then you are sending a message that using the toilet is not an every day requirement.